 The quality of the supplies included inside is top of the notch as well as their selection.
-It has several sterile gauzes, bandages, kit for wound cleaning, everything you need to take care of a blister.
+It has several sterile gauzes, bandages, aid kit for wound cleaning, everything you need to take care of a blister.

 This makes it suitable for kayaking trips and outdoor water sports.
 The smallest kit available weighs 2.6oz and fits in the pocket of cargo shorts.
-The largest kit weighs less than 8oz and measures 8.5x5.5x2.75.
+The largest first aid kit weighs less than 8oz and measures 8.5x5.5x2.75.

 Although not as well organized as the REI first aid kit, the construction of the bag is highly durable and comfortable to pack anywhere.
 It is made to protect the contents inside and it is completely waterproof thanks to the waterproof zipper and taped seams.